Kurogi-Lab/CAN2/README.md

  (d) an extraction of piecewise linear predictive coefficients useful in many engineering applications (see <a href="#ref4">[4]</a>-<a href="#ref10">[10]</a>).

-  In the follwoing, we show a brief explanation of the piecewise linear approximation by the CAN2 in 2, software requirements in 3, execution examples in 4, several remarks in 5, followed by references in 6.
+  This page shows a brief explanation of the piecewise linear approximation by the CAN2 in 2, software requirements in 3, execution examples in 4, several remarks in 5, followed by references in 6.
 ## 2 Piecewise linear approximation by the CAN2